Stabilized liquid membrane device: Structure and function

 The simple device can be created in the laboratory using a nonporous polymeric tube, such as low-density polyethylene (LDPE) plastic.
-A sequestration medium within the tube slowly defuses through the membrane, binding to ionic metals creating non-mobile metals species that can later be extracted from the other membrane.
+A sequestration medium within the tube slowly diffuses through the membrane, binding to ionic metals creating non-mobile metals species that can later be extracted from the other membrane.
 The sequestration medium generally consists of a metal binding agent, or chelating agent, and a long chain organic acid, commonly oleic acid.

 The SLMD tube is flat with a membrane thickness that can vary between 2 and 500 μm depending on the application.
 The approximate width of the SLMD is 2.5 cm and approximate length is 15 cm (these dimensions may vary based on application).
 The sequestration medium reagent is typically composed of an equal mixture of oleic acid (cis-9-octadecenoic acid) and Kelex-100 (ethyl-methyl-octyl, 8-quinolinol), however other chemicals may be used to perform similar functions.

 After deployment, the immobilized metal species can then be extracted from the outer membrane.
 The metal species can be identified and analyzed using widely recognized standard techniques (e.g., digestion, atomic absorption spectroscopy, inductively coupled plasma mass spectrometry, etc.).
 In this regard, any procedure or analytical technique applicable to measuring ionic or complexed metal species is suitable for determining metal concentrations sequestered by the SLMD.